AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 The re-engagement scenarios use audiences to define specific attributes or behaviors shared by a subset of profiles from your profile store to distinguish a marketable group of people from your customer base.
 Audiences can be created in multiple ways on [!DNL Adobe Experience Platform].

-For more information on how to create an audience, read the [Audience service UI guide](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/overview.html#create-audience).
+For more information on how to create an audience, read the [audience service UI guide](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/overview.html#create-audience).

 For more information on how to directly compose [Audiences](/help/segmentation/home.md), read the [Audience Composition UI guide](/help/segmentation/ui/audience-composition.md).

-For more information on how to build audiences through Platform-derived segment definitions, read the [Audience Builder UI guide](/help/segmentation/ui/segment-builder.md).
+For more information on how to build audiences through Platform-derived audience definitions, read the [Audience Builder UI guide](/help/segmentation/ui/segment-builder.md).

 >[!BEGINTABS]

->[!TAB Re-Engagement Scenario]
+>[!TAB Abandoned Product Browse Scenario]

 This audience is created as an enhancement to the classic "Cart Abandonment" scenario.
 Whereas cart abandonment typically focuses on a cart addition without a subsequent purchase in a certain period of time, this audience looks for an earlier engagement, specifically those who may have browsed a particular product but did not add it to their cart and had no follow-up activity on your site within a certain time frame.
 This audience helps to keep your brand "top of mind" for customers who meet this inclusion criteria and can also be leveraged for customers whose digital properties may differ from a traditional e-commerce model.

-The following events are used for the re-engagement scenario where users viewed products online, did not add products to their cart in the next 24 hours, and had no brand engagement in the 3 days following.
+The following events are used for the abandoned product browse scenario where users viewed products online, did not add products to their cart in the next 24 hours, and had no brand engagement in the 3 days following.

 The following fields and conditions are required when setting up this audience: